 The Grad Track Pathway in mathematics and statistics offers provisional admission to the Applied Mathematics M.S. degree program to exceptional undergraduate Applied Mathematics majors.
 In this program, undergraduate students earn coursework credit toward the Applied Mathematics M.S. degree while completing the Applied Mathematics B.S. degree.
 Nine credit hours of courses in the pathway may be transferred from their Missouri S&T B.S. degree to the Applied Mathematics M.S. degree.
 The pathway consists of all Math/Stat 5000 and 6000 level lecture courses so that students in this program will have flexibility to design the program for the Applied Mathematics B.S. and M.S. degrees to match individual interests and career objectives.
 In this program, a student first earns the bachelor’s degree and then the master’s degree.
 In addition, the student must apply for admission to the master’s program; however, admission is automatic if all undergraduate degree requirements and Grad Track Pathway requirements are satisfied.

-To be admitted to the program, the student must (1) be one year from graduating with a bachelor’s degree, excluding the current semester, (2) have a 3.0 minimum cumulative GPA, and (3) have a 3.5 minimum GPA in all completed Math/Stat lecture courses taken at Missouri S&T (and there must be at least one at the 3000 level).
+To be admitted to the program, the student must (1) apply at least 30 days before graduating with a bachelor’s degree, (2) have a 3.0 minimum cumulative GPA, and (3) have a 3.5 minimum GPA in all completed Math/Stat lecture courses taken at Missouri S&T (and there must be at least one at the 3000 level).

 For more information about the program, please see the GTP Admissions and Standards.
 To apply, complete the GTP Admission and Course Approval and talk to your undergraduate advisor.
 Please note that grad track pathway students are typically not supported by graduate assistantships.
-If you have questions, please contact Dr. John Singler, the director of graduate studies.
+If you have questions, please contact Dr. Akim Adekpedjou, the director of graduate studies.